 A complete investigation of this accident will have to be conducted, including such issues as weather and roadway conditions, as well as the condition of the driver and the vehicle.
 While it’s possible this accident was entirely the driver’s fault, it’s also possible the tires were defective, or that something on the road caused the blowout.
 If that’s the case, it’s possible the driver and his family may be entitled to compensation for someone else’s negligence.

-If you or a loved one has been killed or injured in any type of traffic accident, and you believe that someone else’s negligence may be to blame in that accident, please call a San Antonio personal injury lawyer at Hill Law Firm as soon as possible for a free consultation, so that we can do an investigation and help you protect your rights under the law.
+If you or a loved one has been killed or injured in any type of traffic accident, and you believe that someone else’s negligence may be to blame in that accident, please call a skilled San Antonio injury lawyers at Hill Law Firm as soon as possible for a free consultation, so that we can do an investigation and help you protect your rights under the law.